Top 6 Places to See the Redwoods Near San Francisco

 - Enjoy lunch with a view in the beautiful waterfront town of Sausalito.

-- Spend over 75 minutes in Muir Woods and stand in awe of the famous redwood trees.
+- Spend over an hour in Muir Woods and stand in awe of the famous redwood trees.

 Want to get a head start planning your trip to the San Francisco redwoods?
 Check out our popular Muir Woods Tour that leaves from San Francisco!